 It is the College's goal that learning experiences be as accessible as possible.
-If you anticipate or experience physical or academic barriers based on disability, please let your instructor know immediately so options can be discussed.
-You are also welcome to contact Disability Services to establish reasonable accommodations.
-Please call 780-791-8934 or drop in at CC -260 (New Location).
+If you anticipate or experience physical or academic barriers based on disability, please let your instructor know immediately so that we can discuss options.
+You are also welcome to contact Disability Services (780-791-8934) to establish reasonable accommodations.